 Their focus is always on finding the right story and then deciding the best way to communicate it.
 At Freedom Media, they have a really talented team of diverse thinkers who are always looking for new ways to engage audiences and try out different techniques.
 This technology hasn’t been used in Jersey before, so Phil was delighted to have been able to bring something new to the Island.

-Images & Video: Freedom Media
+Images & Video: Reel